Northwich railway station: History

 As of the December 2008 timetable, there were two additional weekday peak services to and from Stockport.
 On Sundays, a two-hourly service to Chester and Manchester was introduced, with the latter continuing to Southport, via Wigan Wallgate and Bolton.

 Prior to the new service, trains to Manchester had not operated on Sundays since the early 1990s.
 Passengers had to change at Altrincham on to the Manchester Metrolink to continue their journeys.

 Services beyond Manchester were terminated in the May 2010 timetable change, with all current trains now terminating at Manchester Piccadilly.
 Additional weekday peak services to/from Stockport were suspended in 2020.

 On 18 May 2021 a wall and part of the station roof collapsed onto the platform and track causing disruption but no injuries.
 The cause was not immediately known.
 Part of the collapsed building was subsequently demolished and the station reopened two days later.
+In their 2022 annual health and safety report the Office of Rail and Road identified the cause as growth of vegetation in and around the building.

 Facilities

 The main buildings on the Manchester-bound platform are still in use, with the ticket office open six days per week from early morning until early afternoon (Monday-Friday 06:15-13:30, Saturdays 07:15-14:30).
 Two self-service ticket machines are also provided for use outside these times and for collecting advance purchase tickets.
 The remaining parts of the building are used as a cafe and community centre.
 A waiting shelter is provided on the Chester-bound side (platform 2), whilst train running details are offered via CIS displays and timetable posters.
 Step-free access is only possible from the main entrance to platform 1, as platform 2 access is via a stepped footbridge.